Table of Contents

 Automatically switch Unity XR objects in Unity scenes

 Unity's XR components (including AR Foundation) have limited device support.
-To use AR Foundation on supported devices while enabling AR functionality on a wide range of other devices, EasyAR provides the ability to automatically switch Unity XR objects.
-The following describes the changes made to scene objects and how to use this feature.
+To use AR Foundation on supported devices while providing AR functionality on many other devices, EasyAR offers an automatic switching feature for Unity XR objects.
+This document describes the changes to scene objects and how to use this feature.

 Before you begin